andrtell/basic-vm/README.md

 Step 1 will be run as `root`.

 The new user `agent` needs a `sudo` password.
 Ansible requires the provided password to be in an encrypted form.
 Here `$(mkpasswd --method=sha-512)` is used.
-SSH login with the user `agent` will still require a key.
-Password login will be disabled for all users.

 *Before you continue*